 Our first step in the interior restoration was to completely remove all interior components minus the dashboard.
 This is a fairly straight forward process and something you want to complete before attempting body work.
 The only part that always makes me cringe is snapping loose the door panels as the majority of the clips on older models like this will break.
 Don’t worry, they are cheap and readily available.

 After removal, the entire interior was sent to an interior restoration specialist who replaced cracked leather and re-colored all leather to its original Light Silvergrey (code 0438 / 0527).

 Though the majority of the interior restoration was straight forward, there were two elements that presented an issue.
 The first was the stolen shift surround.
 The E34 M5 had a unique shift surround that featured coin holders on both sides of the stick shift.
 These are NLA and finding a used one is next to impossible.
 There are a few out there working on 3D prints of this part but nothing has surfaced for purchase in 2014.
 I have to pat myself on the back for being patient here but as this car came near completion, I had to do something.
 I settled upon a standard E34 shift surround.
 Instead of going with Light Silvergrey, however, I went with a combo of a black surround, black shift boot, and black shift knob.
 Eventually I will find an original or remade M5 shift surround and this decision will be easy to upgrade.
-For now the black accent is fun pop over to this website.
+For now the black accent is fun.

 The second challenge was properly deodorizing the interior as it smelled old.
 I knew exactly what to use–Zorbex a medical